I have been talking about this on social media and in my program, Fuckiteer Academy.

 Why not 5 years?

 It probably will be.
-It will probably be my whole life-long.
 But 2 feels like a nice start.

 What am I doing about rest?
 Like how am I applying rest?